hl7au/au-fhir-base/pages/_includes/au-location-intro.md

 #### Usage Notes
-Locations for mobile services and services delivered remotely by phone or internet should have mode='kind' to indicate that the location is not specific.

-Locations for services delivered remotely by phone or internet should have type='VI' and physicalType='vi'.
+An instantiation of Location may form part of defining a mobile or remotely delivered service.
+As part of defining a mobile service, Location should have:
+* mode='kind'
+* type='MOBL'

-Locations for mobile services should have type='MOBL'.
-Additional types of 'AMB', 'COMM', 'PTRES', 'SCHOOL', or 'WORK' may also be included (in addition to 'MOBL') to indicate that services are tailored for delivery in these kinds of locations.
+Additionally a Location for a mobile service should instantiate additional instances of type to indicate the service is tailored for delivery in these kinds of locations (e.g. 'AMB', 'COMM', 'PTRES', 'SCHOOL', or 'WORK').

-**Examples**
+As part of defining a remotely delivered service, Location should have:
+* mobile='kind'
+* type='VI'
+* physicalType='vi'

+#### Examples

 [Downunder Hospital Blacktown, NSW](Location-example0.html)